 Investments by the Trust Corporation in Trust owned property create an enduring value and quality of life in New Castle, while becoming “proud” assets for the use of the community.
 Many of these properties are on the National Historic Register.
 The maintenance and improvement of these Trust holdings are central to the responsibilities of the Board of Trustees.

-Over a million dollars was invested and 26 projects have been completed since May 2014 and there are more improvements in the works.
-These advancements, in addition to routine maintenance, were made with a methodical and deliberate strategy with the help of engineers, and site and building professionals.
-Additionally, the Trust recently financed over a million dollars in City Government-led storm water infrastructure and street curb improvements.
+Money was invested, 26 projects have been completed in the last 10 years, and there are more improvements in the works.
+These advancements, in addition to routine maintenance, were made with a methodical and deliberate strategy with the help of engineers, site, and building professionals.
+Additionally, the Trust financed a City Government-led storm water infrastructure and street curb improvements.

 The 112-acre Historic Penn Farm, the last of the 11 original Farm properties of the Trust, advanced with the installation of restrooms and amenities in the Bank Barn.
 This venue is now a safe, inviting, fun and educational place to learn about and experience agriculture.
-The Farm fields are restored, soils improved and storm water management corrected and nearly 80 acres of corn, and soy beans and other vegetables are harvested annually.
-Numerous meetings and gatherings have taken place as a result of these improvements.
+The Farm fields are restored, soils improved, and storm water management corrected and nearly 80 acres of corn, and soybeans and other vegetables are harvested annually.
+The Penn Farmhouse, recently restored, is now the Corporate Headquarters for the Trustees of New Castle Common.

-Significant land improvements in the property used by the New Castle Little League has improved user safety with the installation of new lighting, and storm water management corrections.
-The creation of a new beautifully landscaped, regional parking lot, complete with period style lighting, safely serves a multitude of users of the Bellanca Air Museum, Little League fields, and Penn Farm and provides for overflow parking for nearby events.
+Improvements to the property used by the New Castle Little League have improved user safety with the installation of new lighting and storm water management corrections.
+The creation of a new landscaped parking lot, complete with period style lighting, safely serves a multitude of users.
+It provides overflow parking for nearby events at the Bellanca Air Museum, Little League fields and Penn Farm.

 Open space stewardship has been increased with the development of ecologically sound, environmentally friendly meadows.
 The developments on smaller sized Trust properties make for great places to park your bike or to just stop and read or rest.
 The meadows located in the Dobbinsville area, Bull Hill area and along the River at the Ferry Lots at 2nd & Chestnut, when in bloom, make for some of the best views of open space around and are important advancements in the green infrastructure improving drainage quality.
-Trust properties that serve as gateway entrances into the City are now landscaped with beautiful and soon to be stately sized trees.
-The restoration of the Historic Hermitage property has led to creation of the Hermitage Wildlife Area with a unique way to experience the marshlands and wildlife indigenous to this area.
+Trust properties that serve as gateway entrances to the City are now landscaped with beautiful trees.
+The restoration of the Historic Hermitage property has led to creation of the Hermitage Wildlife Area which provides a unique way to experience the marshlands and wildlife indigenous to this area.